 According to many global health authorities, including the World Health Organization (WHO), there is no safe level of exposure to asbestos.
-This means if someone was exposed to asbestos, there is a chance they will develop an asbestos-related disease such as mesothelioma, asbestosis, or lung cancer down the road.
+This means if someone was exposed to asbestos, they may develop an asbestos-related disease such as mesothelioma, asbestosis, or lung cancer later on.

-Asbestos is a fibrous mineral that was used in many industries until the 1970s when the well-known cancer risks were finally publicized.
-Asbestos still lurks in many older buildings, pipes, flooring and ceiling tiles, insulation, and brake pads, among many other products and construction materials.
+Asbestos is a fibrous mineral that was used in many industries for decades.
+Its use was curtailed in the 1980s once the well-known health risks were finally publicized.
+Asbestos still lurks in many older buildings, pipes, tiles, insulation, and other construction products.
 Many people are unaware that although its use is regulated, asbestos is not banned in the U.S.

-While exposure to an asbestos-containing material may lead to the development of a disease down the line, a physical reaction or disease doesn’t occur immediately.
-This is because there is a latency period of 20 to 50 years between exposure to asbestos and the development of mesothelioma symptoms.
+Asbestos-related diseases will not develop immediately after exposure.
+This is because there is a latency period of 20-50 years between exposure to asbestos and the development of mesothelioma.
 Other asbestos-related diseases can have similar latency periods.